jiarong0907/Pipeleon/how-to-use.md

 - [optimize_and_eval.py](examples/optimize_and_eval.py) compares the performance gain and time between topk search and exhaustive search.

 - [pipelet_option_gain_cost.py](examples/pipelet_option_gain_cost.py) compuates all optimization options for each pipelet in a program.

+## Unittest
+The [tests](tests) folder provides a long list of unitest programs covering various components of Pipeleon.
+It is also a good source to learn how to use Pipeleon.
+See the instructions [here](tests/README.md) to run these tests.